LivePersonInc/knowledge-center-archive/_new/latest-whats-new-december.md

 isNew: false
 ---

 The holiday season is here and 2021 is nearly behind us!

-While we slow down and prepare for the New Year, we want to take a moment and take you through the many product highlights weve delivered this past year.
+While we slow down and prepare for the New Year, we want to take a moment ro reflect on the many product highlights weve delivered to you this past year.
 This year, LivePerson took groundbreaking steps in helping brands manage conversations with customers in an unprecedented time, helping brands and thier consumers communicate with more accuracy, efficiency and ease than ever before.

 Watch this two-minute video for the Best of 2021.